This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - sea salt and fresh ground pepper

-- 1 cup cooking liquid, (ladle from the pot and strain)
+- 1 cup cooking liquid - ladle from the Instant Pot and strain

 - juice from the roasted oranges